 Patrons who are not charged late fees/fines

-- Board/Staff Members – Library Board and staff members are not charged fines or copy fees, within reasonable limits, as long as the copies are not for other organizations.
+Board/Staff Members – Library Board and staff members are not charged fines or copy fees, within reasonable limits.

-- Board Member/Staff Family – Immediate family members of library board or staff members are not charged fines.
-This includes children living in these homes who are still students.
+Board Member/Staff Family – Immediate family members residing with library board or staff members are not charged fines.

 Electronic Devices Circulation Policy

-The South Whitley Community Public Library’s electronic devices are available to the public, but with certain restrictions and limitations.
+The South Whitley Community Public Library’s electronic devices are available to the public, but with certain limitations.